 Can’t Trade Coins from Different Blockchains

 In a fully off-chain transaction, as is the case with truly decentralized exchanges, you cannot swap BTC for ETH, as the wallets of the involved traders are not able to interact with each other.
-For this, it is required a centralized third party (usually an exchange or an OTC broker), which moves the BTC to a deposit wallet and then sends the ETH in the receiver’s wallet.
+For this, a centralized third party is required (usually an exchange or an OTC broker), which moves the BTC to a deposit wallet and then sends the ETH to the receiver’s wallet.

 Truly decentralized exchanges only allow the trading of assets from the same blockchain, such as ERC20 tokens.
 But ERC20 to ERC20 trading is a very limited market at this moment, and thus most of such exchanges have low liquidity.

 The main issue for traders is that truly decentralized exchanges are not able to allow fiat-to-crypto conversions, such as BTC/USD or crypto to fiat exchanges.
 This is very detrimental to new traders who are looking to buy crypto, but only have fiat options with which they can make the purchase.

 Actual decentralized exchanges facilitate the trades by pure peer-to-peer, wallet-to-wallet transactions, meaning that only the users are in charge and responsible for the security of their cryptocurrencies.
 Not all users have the means to get hardware wallets for their crypto storage, and many users forget to apply all the required security measures, such as saving their passwords on browsers.

 As decentralized exchanges only use the private keys of the wallets to directly authorize their trade orders, they have much slower transaction settling times when compared to centralized ones.

 Most “Decentralized” Exchanges Are Actually Hybrids